-EFRAG also questions where the new disclosure requirements result in a new disclosure approach whether comparative information should be provided in the financial statements.
+EFRAG also suggests that the IASB could clarify whether, where the assessment of the disclosure objectives leads to new disclosures being provided, comparative information should always be provided in the financial statements.

-- 153 EFRAG considers that the application of a brand-new approach for disclosure requirements will be more challenging for 'legacy' standards like IFRS 13 which have been applied for many reporting cycles by entities.
+- 157 EFRAG considers that the application of a brand-new approach for disclosure requirements will be more challenging for 'legacy' standards like IFRS 13 which have been applied for many reporting cycles by entities.
 As explained in our questions to the questions on the methodology, EFRAG suggests that the proposals on IFRS 13 should be subjected to extensive field testing.
 This would assist to better identify the operational challenges for preparers, enforcers and auditors.
-Furthermore, such extensive field testing would help to identify potential implementation and application concerns, as well as any need for additional guidance, and to assess the costs and benefits of the proposals as well as challenges for information systems. - 154 EFRAG considers that transition requirements should be further investigated by the IASB.
+Furthermore, such extensive field testing would help to identify potential implementation and application concerns, as well as any need for additional guidance, and to assess the costs and benefits of the proposals as well as challenges for information systems. - 158 EFRAG considers that transition requirements should be further investigated by the IASB.
 EFRAG is concerned about the potential burden of this new disclosure requirements arising from the ED.
-There should be an analysis whether the proposed changes are a complete re-write of the disclosure requirements with higher levels of judgement as well as significant implementation costs and time. - 155 EFRAG also questions where the new disclosure requirements result in a new disclosure approach whether comparative information should be provided in the financial statements.
+There should be an analysis whether the proposed changes are a complete re-write of the disclosure requirements with higher levels of judgement as well as significant implementation costs and time. - 159 EFRAG also suggests that the IASB could clarify whether, where the assessment of the disclosure objectives leads to new disclosures being provided, whether comparative information should be provided in the financial statements.